kibokoland-adventures/kibokoland-adventure-website-redesign/_posts/private-safari/2019-11-12-udzungwa-national-park.md

   intro:
-    - paragraph: "Udzungwa is located in 60km south Mikumi national park.
+    - paragraph: "Udzungwa is located in 60 km south Mikumi national park.
 The Udzungwa Mountains are in the Eastern arc part which is found in Kenya and Tanzania formed some 200 million years ago.
 As the mountains hold a unique collection of flora and fauna and cover only 2% of Tanzania’s area but it holds between 30 to 40% of the countries plant and mammals species."

     - paragraph: "This park is also a home to various kinds of primates like 6 of them.
 2 of which (Iringa red Colobus and Sanje crested Mangabey) occur nowhere else in the world."

     - paragraph: "Four previously unknown birds, including the Rufous-Winged Sunbird and a new species of the partrige-like francolin makes this Tanzania's richest forest habitat and among the three most important bird conservation areas on the continent."

   tour_details:
-    when: Sunday to Saturday 6am to 05pm in the evening.
+    when: Sunday to Saturday 6 am to 05 pm in the evening.
     duration: 7 Hours
     language: "English"
-    transport: Toyota Landcruiser.
+    transport: Toyota Land-cruiser.

   setting:
     activities: Watching monkeys, Sanje waterfalls, 🏞️ Forest tour, 🧗 Trekking Udzungwa mountains, bird watching, 🤳 lots of selfies
     hashtags: >
-      "mountaineous area #️⃣  forest vegetation #️⃣  wildlife #️⃣  Bird Conservation Area "
+      "mountainous area #️⃣  forest vegetation #️⃣  wildlife #️⃣  Bird Conservation Area "

   included:
     - item: All meals [Breakfast, Lunch and Dinner]
     - item: Transport
-    - itme: Professional guide
+    - item: Professional guide
     - item: Park fees
     - item: Accommodation